-February 16, 1906 Galena Weekly Republican

 Local Lingo

 Mr. and Mrs. J. A. Rudick drove in from Five Mile last Saturday and of course came to the Republican office.

-February 23, 1906 Galena Weekly Republican

-Five Mile

 Andy Rickner has moved to Five Mile, to the farm recently vacated by J. A. Rudick.

-March 2, 1906 Galena Weekly Republican

-Five Mile

-Mr. and Mrs. J. A. Rudick were sho pping in Galena last week.
+Mr. and Mrs. J. A. Rudick were shopping in Galena last week.

 Local Laconics

 Mr. and Mrs. J. A. Rudick, of Crawfish Prairie, were in to see the Republican force Monday.

-March 16, 1906 Galena Weekly Republican

 J. A. Rudick was hauling corn from Five Mile to his home on Crawfish Prairie the first of the week.

-March 30, 1906 Galena Weekly Republican

-Crawfish Prairie Monday and the former found his usual welcome in The Republican It supporters this paper has among the farmers.
+J. A. Rudick and wife were in from Crawfish Prairie Monday and the former found his usual welcome in The Republican office.
+Mr. Rudick is one of the best supporters this paper has among the farmers.